RM-cyber/ptsuite/paper.md

 # Summary

 Power law distributions, in particular Pareto distributions, describe data across diverse areas of study such as physics, astronomy, biology, economics and the social sciences.
 Real-world examples include distribution of wealth, word frequency in a given text, population in a city, stock market returns.
 In the present “Big Data” era, it is essential for programs to be optimized for speed and have the ability to handle large data sets.
 In particular, there are applications in genetics involving large data sets where power-law distributions describe network connectivity [@Zhang:2005].
 We found some of the existing tail estimation packages in R are not optimized for speed especially when dealing with a large data set.
 The R-package `ptsuite` was developed to estimate the tail index for such (large) datasets with a focus on speed.
+In speed tests conducted, `ptsuite` outperformed similar R packages [@ptsuite:2019].
 In addition `ptsuite` can 1) rapidly generate (large) Pareto data sets and 2) test if data is Pareto distributed.

 # About `ptsuite`